2024 Summer Olympics medal table

 represents countries that won at least one gold medal.

 represents countries that won at least one silver medal but no gold medals.

 represents countries that won at least one bronze medal but no gold or silver medals.

 represents countries that did not win any medals.

 represents countries that did not participate in the 2024 Summer Olympics.

 Notes: the Refugee Olympic Team (best medal bronze) and Individual Neutral Athletes (best medal gold) are not represented on the map.

 The 2024 Summer Olympics, officially known as the Games of the XXXIII Olympiad, were an international multi-sport event held in Paris, France, from 26 July to 11 August 2024, with preliminary events in some sports beginning on 24 July.
 Athletes representing 206 National Olympic Committees (NOCs) participated in the games.
-The games featured 329 events across 32 sports and 48 disciplines.
+The games featured 329 medal events across 32 sports and 48 disciplines.
 Breaking (breakdancing) made its Olympic debut as an optional sport, while skateboarding, sport climbing, and surfing returned to the programme, having debuted at the 2020 Summer Olympics.

 Overall, individuals representing 92 NOCs received at least one medal, with 64 of them winning at least one gold medal.
 Botswana, Dominica, Guatemala, and Saint Lucia won their nations' first Olympic gold medals.
 Albania, Cape Verde, Dominica, and Saint Lucia won their nations' first Olympic medals.
 The Refugee Olympic Team also won their first medal.

 The United States led the final medal table for the fourth consecutive Summer Games, with 40 gold and 126 total medals, while China finished second with 40 gold and 91 medals in total.
 The occasion marked the first time a gold medal tie among the two most successful nations has occurred in Summer Olympics history.
 Among individual participants, Chinese swimmer Zhang Yufei won the most medals at the games with six (one silver, five bronze), while French swimmer Léon Marchand had the most gold medals with four.